bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   MUST be NULL.
-  This is a 16-bit unsigned integer; if the data model uses zero (0) to represent NULL values for unsigned integers, the data model may use a different data type that allows differentiation between zero (0) and NULL.
+  This is a 16-bit unsigned integer; if the data model uses zero (0) to represent NULL values for unsigned integers, the data model MAY use a different data type that allows differentiation between zero (0) and NULL.

 babel-exp-ucast-hello-seqno: